 In 1909 it became illegal for Māori to adopt non-Māori.
 It was only when the Adoption Act 1955 was passed that adoption for Māori was brought under the same rules as adoption for Pākehā.
 However, being treated the same as non-Māori meant that many adopted Māori children lost knowledge of their whakapapa.

 After the Second World War the Child Welfare Division of the Department of Education, and private agencies, saw adoption of their children as the best solution for single mothers, and even for some separated women.
 They said that most unmarried mothers were not bad or immoral, but nice girls who had made a mistake and deserved a second chance.
 Married couples without children were encouraged to adopt, and unmarried mothers were seen as selfish if they did not give their children the opportunity of a ‘normal’ family life.

 Before 1939 fewer than 2% of all babies born each year were adopted.
-By 1944 this had grown to almost 4%; in 1970 it was over 6%.
+By 1944 the figure was almost 4%; in 1970 it was over 6%.
 That year there were 3,837 adoptions, the most ever.
-About three-quarters of these (2,831) involved ex-nuptial births, and over half (2,286) were adoptions by strangers – people unrelated to the child.1
+Nearly three-quarters of these (2,831) involved ex-nuptial births, and over half (2,286) were adoptions by strangers – people unrelated to the child.1

 The growing number of adoptions led to the Adoption Act 1955, which still governed adoption in the early 21st century.
 The act was based on the belief that a complete break between the birth family and the adoptive family was best for everyone involved.
 From the 1950s to the 1970s, many women whose children were adopted out did not see their babies at all.
 Some were allowed to see them only after they signed the consent form.
 Birth fathers were usually excluded from the process of adoption.